syncfusion-content/windowsforms-docs/WindowsForms/CodedUI/codedUI.md

 ![](GettingStarted_Images/PauseRecordingFromUIMap.png)

 3) The recorded steps can be viewed by using the UIMap or by pressing Alt + S key.<br/><br/>
-4) To delete actions that you had recorded by mistake, choose Edit Actions.<br/><br/>
+4) To delete actions that was recorded by mistake, choose Edit Actions.<br/><br/>
-5) To generate code that replicates your action, choose the Generate Code icon and type a name and description for your CUIT method.<br/><br/>
+5) To generate code that replicates performed actions, choose the Generate Code icon and type a name and description for CUIT method.<br/><br/>

 ![](GettingStarted_Images/RecordedSteps.png)

 6) After completion of the testing process, choose the Generate code option from the UI Map to generate the code in the test project.
-The generated code replicates your actions.<br/><br/>
+The generated code replicates performed actions.<br/><br/>

 ![](GettingStarted_Images/GenerateCodedUIMap.png)